vacer25/ProximityBand-Arduino/README.md

 Set the switch to position 2 or 3 to turn off DnD mode.<br>
 Let go of the button.<br>

-<b>Determining if the Bluetooth connection is active:</b><br>
-If any data via BLE is recieved, a timer is set for 1 second.<br>
-If no other data is recieved after the timer is done, this means that the connection is not active.<br>
-In this case the alarm will be acivated.<br>

 <b>Turning off the alarm:</b><br>
 In any case while the alarm is turned on, simply press the button.<br>
 This will stop the vibration and light flashing on the Proximity Band as well as the Android device (if it is still connected).<br>